 Where do the characters of my family fit?

-Likewise, the essential emotional core of an expatriate is forever unchanged: I may live here, but I belong elsewhere.
-An air of romance infiltrates the definition of an expatriate as if the label suggests universal impermanence, a bargain between here and there that is not fraught with uneasiness but with intrigue.
+Likewise, an expatriate’s essential emotional core is forever unchanged: I may live here, but I belong elsewhere.
+An air of romance infiltrates an expatriate’s definition as if the label suggests universal impermanence, a bargain between here and there that is not fraught with uneasiness but with intrigue.
 As a foreign property owner with an offshore bank account and a returning citizen to another country other than the one she lives in permanently, my mother is an expatriate.

-Still, both my parents were legally and culturally classified as immigrants, foreign citizens with American passports, and in my mother’s case because of the occasional Midwestern vernacular that percolated under the surface of an English accent.
+Still, both my parents were legally and culturally classified as immigrants, foreign citizens with American passports.
+In my mother’s case, because of the occasional Midwestern vernacular that percolated under the surface of an English accent.
 Immigration is a choice for some like my father, or a fait accompli for others like my mother.
 Unlike the categories of exile and expatriate, the classification of ‘immigrant’ is chronically untidy and debatable by those without a clear self-definition.

 Sometimes, my immigrant status reveals a romantic view of others.
-Years ago, on a shopping trip with a friend and her mother to find a maid of honor dress to wear at my friend’s wedding, the mother prattled on about how my parents’ lives were like the characters in the movie, Dr. Zhivago.
+Years ago, on a shopping trip with a friend and her mother to find a maid of honor dress to wear at my friend’s wedding, the mother prattled on how my parents’ lives were like the movie character Dr. Zhivago.
 Romantic, larger than life, so delightfully foreign and mysterious, both affected by war, by separation, by immigration.
 I felt like I was on display next to the mannequins.

 “Where are you from?” strangers ask, and my response changes with my mood.
-I am filled with dread when this question arises because any answer I give feels slippery or shifty and is always at least partially inaccurate.
-The borders of my strange history are porous like Ukraina’s geography or the edges of England’s seacoast that is slowly being taken back by the sea.
+I am filled with dread when this question arises because any answer I give feels slippery or shifty and is always partially inaccurate.
+My strange history borders are porous like Ukraine’s geography or the edges of England’s seacoast that is slowly being taken back by the sea.
 What does it mean to be “from” somewhere, anyway?
 Does this reference mean a dot on a map?
 A culture?
 A family lineage?
 A particular house or street?
 A landscape or a continent?
 A specific time in history?

 How long does it take to claim a place as home anyway?
 I always seem to be more committed to the four walls I live in rather than its actual geographic location, four walls like my grandmother’s house, the apartment at the Veterans Administration, or my mother’s own haven in Sioux Falls.
-There are the English four walls I write about, those I write in, the home I imagine buying in England.
+I write about the English four walls, those I write in, the home I imagine buying in England.
 But how does one describe what it feels like to be unmoored from one’s own history when the ground underneath either shifts or sinks but is never firm?

 Is there another set of definitions, ones that apply to me more than all the others?
 Do not be trite.
 Do not even consider writing words like a gypsy on the page.
 You are not a gypsy.
 You are not a wanderer.
 You are not a newcomer.
 Fine.
 How about rooted.
 Absolutely not, I grunt, crossing out the word with my pencil.
 Rooted implies something entrenched, fixed, a person with a historical lineage that can be easily accessed.
 Try again.